Common Myths in Custody Cases

 2. Courts used to automatically favor mothers in custody cases.
 However, Florida courts now base custody determination on which parent is best able to act in the best interest of the child.

 5. It was common to believe that fathers were automatically responsible for child support.
 This is not true.
 Instead, the courts consider each parent’s income, the ability to meet expenses, and the time each parent can spend with the children.
-Unmarried fathers are not required to be named on the birth certificate to ask for or be responsible for child support payments.
+In Florida, unmarried fathers can seek or be responsible for child support, even if not named on the birth certificate.

 Conclusion

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
-Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.
+Schedule a consultation with our team today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.

 Have more questions?
 Let us know by sending an email to: questions@legallotus.legal and we will do our best to develop content to provide you with direction and insight!